Making Meaning at Historic Places (2026-2027)

 Anticipated Outputs

-- Digital StoryMaps and virtual walking tours hosted on the North Carolina Lives and Legacies website
+- Analog and digital projects including databases, StoryMaps and virtual walking tours for each site on the North Carolina Lives and Legacies website

-- New content for exhibitions at partner historic sites
+- New content for possible use in revised exhibitions in historic site visitor centers

 Student Opportunities